 By default, the authentication and authorization is handled by the OpenNebula Core as described above.
-Optionally, you can delegate it to an external module, see the Authentication Guide for more information.
+Optionally, you can delegate it to an external module, see the External Auth Setup guide for more information.

 6.2 Managing Users

 OpenNebula supports user accounts and groups.
 This guide shows how to manage users, groups are explained in their own guide.
 To manage user rights, visit the Managing ACL Rules guide.